Guaranteed-Rate/express-diagnostic-context/readme.md

+# DON'T USE, OUT OF DATE VERSION OF REQUEST WITH VULNERABILITY
 ## Express Diagnostic Context

 This package provides a middleware that takes requestId and sessionId from the Express's request object and makes it available